Sisi198/Matlab_Study/README.md

 Assuming the *variable k* is now active in your Workspace, executing this command tells MATLAB to:

-Create a new file named justk.mat. <- Name doesn't need to be follow in this format, however, you need to follow the rules that
+Create a new file named justk.mat. <- Name doesn't need to be followed in this format; however, you need to follow the rules that

 # >> save (file name) (variable)

-Take the value of the variable k from the Workspace and save it into this new file.
+Take the value of the variable k from the Workspace and save it in this new file.

 Note.
 This targeted approach is highly useful when you need to isolate specific data from a large file containing hundreds of variables, or when you only want to save particular results separately without cluttering your storage.